Updated: Apr 21

-Prison Dharma Network is featured in the latest issue of Tricycle magazine with an article entitled “Freedom Behind Bars” Check it out at your local newstand or read online (subscription required)
+Prison Dharma Network (aka Prison Mindfulness Institute) is featured in the latest issue of Tricycle magazine with an article entitled “Freedom Behind Bars” Check it out and read online (subscription required)

 Freedom Behind Bars